 Basil is thought to have originated in north-central India.
 It is now grown as a native in the tropical regions from Central Africa to Asia.
 It does well in subtropical and temperate regions.
 In regions of cold climate or winter season, basil may be successfully cultivated indoors in pots

 It requires temperatures between 50° F to 80°F for growth, ideally between 70 and 75°.
 For germination 68° F is the recommended temperature.

 It is highly sensitive to frost and cold temperatures.
 Cold can not only slow its growth but also increase its susceptibility to diseases.

 Rain and Watering

-Basil prefers well-drained soil with good organic matter content and moisture. pH of soil should be between 4.3 to 8.2.
+Basil prefers well-drained soil with good organic matter content and moisture.
+The pH of the soil should be between 4.3 to 8.2.

 Best Time to Grow Basil

 About a week or two before your planting date, put the basil plant outdoors for some time each day.
-For first few days keep them in a partially shaded spot and gradually increase their outdoor time.
+For the first few days keep them in a partially shaded spot and gradually increase their outdoor time.
 This prepares the seedling to move outdoors full-time.
-This is called “hardening off”.
+This is called “hardening off.”

 Planting Basil from Seeds

 1. Selecting the Seeds